AliyunContainerService/ack-secret-manager/README.md

      type: Opaque
      ```

-   - Without turning off the automatic synchronization configuration, you can modify the key content in the KMS Secrets Manager and wait for a while to check whether the target secret has been synchronized.
+   Without turning off the automatic synchronization configuration, you can modify the key content in the KMS Secrets Manager and wait for a while to check whether the target secret has been synchronized.

+   We supports cross-account synchronization of credentials.
+Just configure `remoteRamRoleArn` and `remoteRamRoleSessionName` in `SecretStore.Spec.KMS.KMSAuth`.
+The following is a sample SecretStore

+     ```yaml
+     apiVersion: 'alibabacloud.com/v1alpha1'
+     kind: SecretStore
+     metadata:
+       name: scdemo
+     spec:
+       KMS:
+         KMSAuth:
+           oidcProviderARN: "acs:ram::{accountID}:oidc-provider/ack-rrsa-{clusterID}"
+           ramRoleARN: "acs:ram::{accountID}:role/{roleName}"
+           remoteRamRoleArn: "acs:ram::{accountID}:role/{roleName}"
+           remoteRamRoleSessionName: "
+     ```

+3. JSON-formatted support

+- jmesPath

-   - If you want to parse a JSON-formatted secret and synchronize the key-value pairs specified in it to the k8s secret, you can use the `jmesPath` field.
+  If you want to parse a JSON-formatted secret and synchronize the key-value pairs specified in it to the k8s secret, you can use the `jmesPath` field.
 The following is an example using the `jmesPath` field, which we deploy in the cluster

      ```yaml
      apiVersion: 'alibabacloud.com/v1alpha1'